cguenther0929/hygrometer_esp32_c3/README.md

 * v0.0.2 -- This could be a candidate image, but the LED doesn't blink as there is something wrong with the function that toggles the pin.

 * v0.0.3 -- Candidate test image.
 The LED should toggle.
-The SW string has been updated to reflect this version
+The SW string has been updated to reflect this version.

+* v0.0.4 -- Issues related to interrupt routines have been addressed.

+* v0.0.5 -- A feature to read an analog value has been added in.
+This version has gotten a good start on adding in the console version.